spcourse/sp101/_schedules/Scientific Programming 101/index.md

 - passing the final exam

 ### Coursework (modules)
-For each module you will one of the following grades:
+For each (sub)module you will receive a **pass/fail**

-* completely correct
-* mostly correct
-* insufficient

-In principle we expect that everything you hand in is *completely correct*.
-However, it happens easily to miss a detail, so to relax the requirements a bit:
+In principle we expect that every submodule you hand in is *completely correct*.
+However, it happens easily to miss a detail, so to relax the requirements a bit: For each submodule you need at least 9 out of 10 points for it to be correct.

-- All your modules need to be at least *mostly correct*.
-- At least one module needs to be *completely correct*

 You may not re-submit (variations of) solutions that you wrote for any other course's problems.
 In case you have done similar assignments before, discuss with the course staff whether this is the right course for you.